DRIV-EX: Counterfactual Explanations for Driving LLMs: Experiments

-$\bullet$ \textbf{Aggregated Scores (Success Rate):} These are our primary metrics that we optimize. `\textbf{Aggreg}' measures the number of counterfactual `Successes'.
-A counterfactual is a `Success' if it satisfies three strict conditions: the decision is flipped (P@1), the template is valid (100\% fitness), and semantic similarity is high (BERTScore $\geq 0.95$).
-More details on metrics and thresholds in \autoref{subsec:appendix_bertscore_threshold}.
-We also report `\textbf{Aggreg \& Col}', the subset of successes that lead to a collision.
-It quantifies the method's ability to expose physically dangerous behaviors.
+$\bullet$ \textbf{Aggregated Scores (Success Rate):} These are our primary metrics that we optimize. \textbf{Aggreg} measures the number of counterfactual `Successes', where a success satisfies three strict conditions: the decision is flipped, the template is perfectly valid and semantic similarity is high (BERTScore $\geq 0.95$).
+We also report \textbf{Aggreg \& Col}, the subset of successes that lead to a collision.
+It quantifies the method's ability to expose dangerous behaviors.

 \paragraph{Quantitative results.} Generating counterfactuals requires balancing decision flipping with similarity and fluency.
-As shown in \autoref{tab:algo_comparison}, off-the-shelf DAB achieves high P@1 (100\% for Llama3) but fails on similarity (93.5\% BERTScore) due to a highly exploratory proposal step.
-Adding proximity regularization (DAB$\dagger$) improves similarity but drastically degrades decision flipping (P@1 drops to 46.7\%).
-Conversely, PEZ (and its adapted version) maintain better similarity to the original prompt but lacks fluency, resulting in lower aggregated scores (45.3\% vs.\ 61.3\% for \ours on Llama3). \ours outperforms all baselines in \textbf{Aggregated Score} by effectively using the fluency model $\mathcal{F}$ to guide generation.
-This ensures counterfactuals are not only valid and fluent but remain semantically close to the original scene (e.g., 98.3\% BERTScore for Llama3).
-Details on the impact of compute on performance in \autoref{subsec:appendix_perf_vs_compute}.
+As shown in \autoref{tab:algo_comparison}, off-the-shelf DAB achieves a high flip rate (100\% for Llama3) but fails on similarity (BERTScore filter of 33.3\%) due to a highly exploratory proposal step.
+Adding proximity regularization (DAB$\dagger$) improves similarity but drastically degrades the decision flip rate (46.7\%).
+Conversely, PEZ (and its adapted version) maintains high flip rate and similarity to the original scene but lacks fluency, resulting in a lower `Aggregated Score' (45.3\% vs.\ 61.3\% for \ours on Llama3).
+GCG is a strong baseline on Llama3, reaching the second best `Aggregated Score' of 58.7\%.
+However, its performance is weak on other LLMs, particularly so on Mistral where it has the lowest `Aggregated Score' (20.4\%), due to poor token replacement proposals.
+This variation suggests that GCG is sensitive to the embedding space geometry of LLMs. \ours outperforms all baselines in `Aggregated Score', for all LLMs, by effectively using the fluency model $\mathcal{F}$ to guide generation.
+This ensures counterfactuals that are valid, fluent and semantically close to the original scene (96.0\% BERTScore filter on Llama3).